EGST™ (Enfinnit Global Stress Test): Speed & Performance Results

 That’s why EGST is built on three principles:

-1. Real-World Environment All tests were run from a 1 Gbps residential fibre line in Perth, Australia - one of the most geographically isolated major cities in the world.
-If a VPN is fast here, it’s fast anywhere.
+1. Real-World Environment Testing is conducted on a dedicated 1 Gbps residential fibre connection in Perth, Australia - one of the most geographically isolated major cities in the world.
+This creates a demanding real-world stress environment for international routing.

 3. Consistent Benchmarking

-Your exact speeds will differ based on where you live, but the percentage of baseline gives you a clear, fair comparison across VPNs.
+Your exact speeds will vary depending on where you live, but the percentage of baseline provides a clear and fair comparison across VPNs.

 You can read the full breakdown on my How I Test VPNs page.